Sure Dividend

 The fact that customers tend to stick with their provider means that Black Hills operates a relatively stable business model.
 The company should also be able to weather future recessions well, which creates appeal for more conservative investors.

-Another competitive advantage is the company’s strong balance sheet.
+Another competitive advantage is the company’s strong financial position, as evidenced by its robust balance sheet.
 Black Hills has a high credit rating of BBB+ from Standard & Poor’s and Fitch, which helps reduce its capital cost.

-Black Hills scores highly regarding dividend safety due to its competitive advantages and defensive business model.
+Black Hills scores highly in terms of dividend safety due to its competitive advantages and defensive business model.
 The company aims to distribute 50% to 60% of its net profits as dividends, which is a healthy payout ratio.

 Valuation & Expected Returns